THE BEST CARBON CLINCHER WHEELS

 Design: Design defines how manufacturers want their wheelsets to perform.
 Sometimes they perform as designed, sometimes not.
 The key design criteria are wheel weight and material, rim depth, width and profile, hub and spoke selection, and brake track and wheel finish.

-The best all-around wheels will be among the lightest, principally to enable quick acceleration each time you shift gears on the flats, increase your cadence or head up a climb.
-Weight is determined primarily by choosing between carbon or alloy rim material, the hub and number of spokes on each wheel, a tubular or clincher rim design, the lay-up and resin choices, and the rim depth, width and profile (which in turn determine the amount of material used in the wheel).
+The best will be among the lightest, principally to enable quick acceleration each time you shift gears on the flats, increase your cadence or head up a climb.
+Weight is determined primarily by choosing between carbon or alloy rim material, the hub and number of spokes on each wheel, a tubular or clincher rim design, the lay-up and resin choices, and the rim depth, width, and profile (which in turn determine the amount of material used in the wheel).

-At the end of the day, rim depth will determine weight differences more than the other factors since most high performing all-around clincher wheels are now carbon, come in the same spoke range (16-20 front and 20-28 rear), and we’re focused on clinchers (or tubeless ready ones) rather than the admittedly lighter tubular wheelsets.
+At the end of the day, rim depth will determine weight differences more than the other factors since most high performing all-around wheels are now carbon clinchers, come in the same spoke range (16-20 front and 20-28 rear), and we’re focused on clinchers (or tubeless ready ones) rather than the admittedly lighter tubular wheelsets.
 So a wheel with a 35mm rim depth will weigh less than a 45mm wheel, all else being equal, which of course they aren’t from model to model.
 Some of the deeper wheels in the all-around category weigh as little or less than some of the shallower ones so it’s not a direct relationship between depth and weight.

 While I’ve been told that a 100 gram (or 3.5 ounce) weight difference in a wheelset is noticeable, for me and I’ll guess for most road cycling enthusiasts, it’s hard to feel that weight difference between different wheelsets on a bike.
 I think it’s more likely that you can really feel something at around 150 to 200 grams of difference, typically the weight premium you pay for the convenience of having a clincher vs. a tubular wheelset of the same model.
 That said, lighter is always better but below about 150 to 200 grams, the difference provides more of a marketing advantage than a real performance one.

-Wheelset weight is a surprisingly hard to number to pin down.
+Wheelset weight is a surprisingly hard number to pin down.
 Why?
 There’s no standard for what should be weighed and companies measure and market it differently.
 Some publish the rim weight alone noting that the difference between the rims is the weight that matters most as it is the rotating weight that is most outbound from the center point of rotation.
 Many publish the weight with everything except for the quick releases (QRs) or except the QRs and rim tape.
 Some publish the weight with both the QRs and tape.
 I measure the actual weight of the wheels with rim tape and measure the QRs separately.

 And then the wheels can be built up with different hubs and spokes.
 Some make essentially the same wheel in tubular, clincher and disc brake options but they will only publish the tubular (or lightest) model weight.

 Further, the weight published by the wheel manufacturers is almost never the same as the actual wheelset weight.
-Of those reviewers who measure wheelset weight (rather than just report what the wheel manufactures have published), the actual weight of the wheelset and rim tape is usually 50 to 100g grams heavier than the “claimed weight,” a term used by many reviewers and retailers to apparently absolve them of responsibility for actually measuring and reporting a weight different from what has been marketed.
-In a few cases the claimed weight is actually more than the actual weight, likely because the former includes the weight of the QRs which can add another 60 to 140 grams of weight to the wheelset.
+Of those reviewers who measure wheelset weight (rather than just report what the wheel manufacturers have published), the actual weight of the wheelset and rim tape is usually 50 to 100g grams heavier than the “claimed weight,” a term used by many reviewers and retailers to apparently absolve them of responsibility for actually measuring and reporting a weight different from what has been marketed.
+In a few cases, the claimed weight is actually more than the actual weight, likely because the former includes the weight of the QRs which can add another 60 to 140 grams of weight to the wheelset.

 The rim’s outside width, the average width of the rim across the brake track, has increased significantly in the last two generations of carbon wheel design.
 Tests have shown that a wider tire enabled by a wider rim reduces a tire’s rolling resistance and improves the traction and stability important to handling performance.
 One generation ago, most carbon wheel outside rim widths measured across the brake track increased from 19-20mm to 22-23mm.
 The most advanced current generation of carbon wheels have outside widths of 24-27mm.
 Max outside widths on toroid shaped rims can be even more.